Zedjones/word-transversal/README.md

 If using the command line, the tree will then be saved as a .png file in the root directory of the repository with the name 'root.png'.

-If using the web application, the tree will be then be saved in 'static/images' as a concatenation of the current time with the initial word.
+If using the web application, the tree will be then be saved in 'static/images' as a png with the name being a concatenation of the current time with the initial word.

+A demo of the web application can be found here: word-transversal.info.

 ## Table of Contents
 <!-- vim-markdown-toc GFM -->